-- The recording of the 2nd webinar “How a Social Learning Approach can Support the Design and Implementation of Interventions will take place”, which took place Tuesday the 27th of June 2017, 14:30-16:00 CEST (GMT +2) can be accessed here: https://webconf.vc.dfn.de/p5thrr13454/ The presentations and a report of the webinar will be made available in the coming weeks.
+- For the 2nd webinar “How a Social Learning Approach can Support the Design and Implementation of Interventions will take place”, which took place Tuesday the 27th of June 2017, 14:30-16:00 CEST (GMT +2), the presentations, synthesis report and audio-visual recording are posted here.

 - For the 1st webinar Conceptualization and measurement of learning (16th of November 2016, co-organized with TIAS, hosted on Adobe Connect) webinar presentations and a synthesis report are posted here.
 The report contains a reference to the recording.

 At the International Sustainability Transitions conference 2017, the coordinators of the Learning Community organized the dialogue session: Understanding learning for governing sustainability transitions (session G23).
 This session built upon the sessions on learning that we had at IST 2016 and paid explicit attention to our community.

 This Learning Community is a follow-up of several sessions that were organized at the International Sustainability Conference 2016

 Session A2: Dialogue Session “Conceptualizing and measuring social learning: challenges and ways forward” chaired by Joanne Vinke-de Kruijf, Geeske Scholz and Claudia Pahl-Wostl